5 Ways to Tell if Your Home’s Thermostat is Malfunctioning

 3. Check the Batteries in a Digital Thermostat

 If your thermostat is a digital one and the display panel lights are off, there could be a problem with the batteries.
-If battery power is low, there may also be a message stating this on the display.
+When battery power is low, there may also be a message stating this on the display.
 If the batteries are dead and there is nothing on the display panel, this could cause the heating and cooling systems to turn off as well.

 Your thermostat could be battery powered and not just using a battery as a backup.
 Follow the instructions that came with your thermostat to replace the battery.
 If the battery is working, but the thermostat is behaving erratically, it could be that you have installed alkaline batteries instead of lithium batteries.
 Make sure you have the right type of battery for your device.